Gotchaha/AlgorithmsPartI_AssignmentsCode/README.md

     }
    ```
    It's easy to check some condition of any node using bit manipulation.
 And it's also very elegant to update the state in `open()` method (just combine the state of different roots
    and current node using 'OR').
 This solution is also space-saving so it can pass all and the bonus Memory check.
+Plus, I kept the top virtual node which may reduce some steps.